sequenceiq/slider/src/site/md/manpage.md

 ### -D name=value

 Define a Hadoop configuration option which overrides any options in the configuration XML files of the image or in the image configuration directory.
 The values will be persisted.
 Configuration options are only passed to the cluster when creating or reconfiguring a cluster.

 ### --option name value  / -O name value

 Set a cluster option.
 These are interpreted by specific cluster providers.

-### --hbasehome localpath
+### --apphome localpath

-A path to hbase home for a hoya cluster.
-If set when a Hoya cluster is created, the cluster will run with the version of HBase pre-installed on the nodes.
+A path to the home dir of a pre-installed application.
+If set when a Hoya cluster is created, the cluster will run with the binaries pre-installed on the nodes at this location

 ### --image dfspath